jiaweizhao1008/appliedscienceproject/README.md

 Project Organization
 ------------
-The code file is saved under the notebooks file, called HotelReviewAnalysis.ipynb.
+The code file is saved under the notebooks file, called HotelReviewsAnalysis.ipynb.
+The html file is saved in reports/HotelReviewsAnalysis.html.

 The raw data could be download by this link: https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe/download.
 The data used to train model is saved in src/data/sentiment.csv.zip.

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`